Check your lights regularly

 You should regularly check all your lights and bulbs.
 As sometimes they can fail in combinations, it’s best to ask someone to look at the front and rear while you test them.
 Check your brake lights and indicators with the headlights on and off, as sometimes a bad earth can cause a fault if both lights are on together.

-Sometimes you may be dazzled by oncoming vehicles at night that appear to be on main beam.
+Sometimes you may be dazzled by oncoming vehicles at night that appear to have their lights on a main beam.
 Often they are not, it’s just the alignment that’s incorrect.
 Make sure yours are adjusted correctly, dazzling can cause accidents and will fail an MOT test if they are aimed too high.

 Consult the handbook if you are having problems.
 If the light or lights still do not work after the bulb has been replaced, there may be a fuse fault.
 Look in the fuse box and find the appropriate fuse; replace if necessary.